The following courses are highly recommended for all AIRR positions:

 A RROC representative will be responsible for:

-• Attending weekly RROC Board meetings to represent the American Indian/Native American/Indigenous.
+Attending weekly RROC Board meetings to represent AIRR and advocate on issues relevant to the American Indian/Native American/Indigenous student experience.

 Administrative Coordinator